 Fofanny is a state-of-the-art fully integrated water treatment works that supplies around 100,000 consumers across south County Down every day.

 The works are located in the heart of the Mourne Mountains in Northern Ireland, a designated Area of Outstanding Natural Beauty.

 We were contracted to complete the electrical installation and instrumentation services at this unique clean water project which had an overall value of £18 million.
 It is a new underground facility that provides potable water for 100,000 people, fed with water from the Fofanny Dam Reservoir.

-Fofanny’s forward thinking and environmentally friendly design was centred around the fact that the works is located in the heart of the Mourne Mountains, a designated ‘Area of Outstanding Natural Beauty’; part of the Countryside Policy Area and a candidate for National Park status.
+Fofanny’s forward-thinking and environmentally friendly design was centred around the fact that the works are located in the heart of the Mourne Mountains, a designated ‘Area of Outstanding Natural Beauty’; part of the Countryside Policy Area and a candidate for National Park status.
 It was judged “highly commended” by Business in the Community through the George Dawson Award.

 The Belfast Trunk – Sprucefield Pumping Station is one of the biggest NI Water pipeline schemes to be undertaken in recent times.